Naurislv/apple_picking_robot/README.md

 ## Run

+1. Follow [first time run](docs/Docker.md) instructions to install and setup pre-installed Docker image.
-`bash ros/run_apple_picker.sh` - open to see comments for more info
+2. From Docker image apple_picking_robot directory run `bash ros/run_apple_picker.sh` (open to see comments for more info)

 If you experience missing package error feel free to google and install it.
 Usually you should be able to install using `sudo apt-get package install ...` command line.